25 years after Colosio's historic speech

 It is time for a trust for all, to translate good national finances into good family finances.

-It is time to convert economic stability into better income for the worker, in a better income for the farmer, for the farmer or for the merchant, for the employee or for the clerk, for the artisan or the professional, for the intellectual and for the teachers and teachers of Mexico.
+It is time to convert economic stability into better income for the worker, a better income for the farmer, for the farmer or the merchant, for the employee or the clerk, for the artisan or the professional, for the intellectual, and for the teachers and teachers of Mexico.

-It is the hour of the great fight against inequality, it is time to overcome extreme poverty, it is time for the guarantee for all of education, health, decent housing.
+It is the hour of the great fight against inequality, it is time to overcome extreme poverty, and it is time the guarantee all education, health, and decent housing.
 That is the social reform of which I spoke in Huejutla.

 It is time to do justice to our indigenous people, to overcome their lags and their shortcomings; to respect their dignity.
 As I said in San Pablo Guelatao, Oaxaca: it is time to celebrate a new pact of the Mexican State with the indigenous communities.

 It is time for new opportunities for the Mexican countryside, as I committed it in Anenecuilco, Morelos.
 It is time to decisively and firmly confront poverty, and improve the living standards of the peasants.